Sreenand76/Multi-Step-Form/README.md

 # Multi-Step Form with Dark Mode and UI Enhancements

-This is a Next.js project that features a sleek multi-step form layout with a dark mode toggle and enhanced UI powered by Tailwind CSS, ShadCN UI, Zustand, and Framer Motion.
+This is a Next.js project that features a sleek multi-step form layout with a dark mode toggle and enhanced UI powered by Tailwind CSS, ShadCN UI, and Framer Motion.
 It also includes mock API integration for form state updates.

 ---